 Jiajun Dai / Qiu Han / Ningyue Shang

-Austinfilmfestival.com is the official website of Austin Film Festival (AFF), mainly serving as a platform for the public to register the annual Film Festival and the professional Writers Conference.
-Visitors can view events detail, buy badges and plan their schedule on this website.
+Austinfilmfestival.com is the official website of Austin Film Festival (AFF), mainly serving as a platform for the public to register for the annual Film Festival and the professional Writers Conference.
+Visitors can view events detail, buy badges, and plan their schedule on this website.

 “Our web visitors complain that finding something specific is difficult on our website.
-And there are so many things that are unnecessary and take them to the wrong place.”
+They have to call customer services for help or directly buy the badges by phone.”